-Lahmacun (Pronounced LA-ha-MA-chewn) is also known as ‘Turkish Pizza’ or ‘Armenian Pizza’.
-However, it’s actually significantly different from a traditional Italian pizza.
-There’s no cheese in there.
+Lahmacun (pronounced LA-ha-MA-chewn) is also known as ‘Turkish Pizza’ or ‘Armenian Pizza’.
+It is actually significantly different from a traditional Italian pizza, with no cheese to be found in the dish.

-The gorgeous street food dish is made especially for spice lovers and can be eaten in the form of slices or eaten just like a burrito.
+It is typically eaten as a street food dish made especially for spice lovers and can be eaten in the form of slices or rolled up like a burrito.

 Similar to a traditional pizza, you can top it up with anything you like.
-However, the thin crust is uniform for Lahmacun.
 Usually, parsley, onions, tomatoes, and lemons are incorporated for topping.

-It is prepared in a super-hot oven and cooked until it’s crispy.
-Moreover, it is served with a fresh, soothing yoghurt beverage known as ‘ayran’ or ‘şalgam suyu’.
+It is cooked in a super-hot oven until it is crispy.
+It is then often served with a freshg yoghurt beverage known as ‘ayran’ or ‘şalgam suyu’.

 Historical & Cultural Significance

-The origin of Lahmacun is a deep mystery.
-Turkey and Armenia both claim ownership of the dish.
+The origin of Lahmacun is a deep mystery, with Turkey and Armenia both claiming ownership of the dish.

 Lahmacun is also a vital part of the earliest Levantine cuisine.
 The dish was extremely basic in its initial years and was gradually added to with meat toppings on the dough.
 However, the dish kept on transforming as time passed.

 It’s also spelled as ‘Lahmajun’ in Armenian or ‘Lahm Bi-‘Ajin’ in Arabic which means ‘meat with dough’.
-Despite being 4,000 years old, the dish is irreplaceable even today.
+Despite being 4,000 years old, the dish is still as popular as it ever was.